 When you start out on your juicer shopping journey, there are so many questions.
 What’s the difference between a cold press juicer and a centrifugal one?
 How does RPM matter?
 How wide is the feed chute?
 What happens when produce gets stuck in the machine?
-What’s the best juicer for leafy greens or celery?
+What are the best cold press juicers for wheatgrass or celery juice?

 Before purchasing any juicer, it is worth learning a little more about how they work, what to look for, and the different types of juicers that are now available for home use.
-My favorite is a cold press juicer.
-I’ll tell you why and give you all the important details on my top five.
+My favorite is a cold press masticating juicer.
+I’ll tell you why and give you all the important details on my top rated seven.

 What is a Cold Press Juicer?

 One of the first things that totally confused me was all the juicer names!
 This should clarify things for you:

 Cold press juicers have become much more popular in recent years, due in part to the fact that they reduce food oxidation levels, which results in juices that last longer, and are able to retain more of their natural nutrients.